 JCCS has had a long history of addressing the needs of at risk youth.
 These very high-need students face many challenges, including poverty, poor academic achievement, and low resiliency factors.
 The social, emotional, behavioral, and academic supports and interventions we provide to both students and families helps with maintaining a strong attendance rate (for alternative education programs) and helps with reducing behavior challenges.
-JCCS is exceptionally proud of our new CTE pathways we can offer with our new facilities.
+JCCS is exceptionally proud of our newer CTE pathways we offer with our new facilities.
 We are seeing students getting very engaged with the welding and culinary programs and they are learning life skills that will benefit them post high school.
-100% of our slots have been filled this school year as eight students have been enrolled in a culinary CTE pathway and fifteen students have been enrolled in a welding CTE pathway.
-For additional career readiness, JCCS is excited that 21% of students have been participating in the workforce training program.
-Twenty-three of our students have jobs and are learning skills valued by workplace industries.
+100% of our slots have been filled again this school year as eight students have been enrolled in a culinary CTE pathway and 22 students have been enrolled in a welding CTE pathway.
+For additional career readiness, JCCS is excited that 25% of students have been participating in the workforce training program, and one students was dual enrolled in Napa Valley College this year!

 Even with all of the supports though, students still struggle with their basic math and language arts concepts.
-In 2019 (the last year CAASPP public results were available for JCCS), 89% of students did not meet the standard in language arts, and 96% of students failed to meet standards for math.
+In 2022, only 13.64% of 11th grade students who took the CAASPP met or exceeded standards in language arts and 0% of students meet standards for math.
 It is incumbent upon us to do all we can to rectify our students learning gaps in the short time we have them (our students are with us for an average of 18-22 months.)
-With the actions and services targeted for 2021-2022, we are starting to see some more engagement in academic programs as 18 students have been enrolled in A-G courses.
+With the actions and services targeted for 2022-2023, we are starting to see some more engagement in academic programs as 21 students have been enrolled in A-G courses.
 We have also seen growth on the interim language arts and math assessments.
-61% of students progressed on the reading interim assessments and 42% progressed more than two grade levels in reading.
-For math, 57% students showed growth on the interim assessments and 38% student showed one year or more of growth.
+63% of students progressed on the reading and math interim assessments and 38% progressed more than two grade levels in reading and math.
 Even with this progress, many students still have low productivity or credits earned so more work needs to be done to encourage students to invest in their own academic and learning journeys.